 Our first tiny tip: use organizers in every drawer.
 Even cheap kitchen utensil trays can keep cosmetics, art supplies, or a child’s items easier to find.
 Ice cube trays make great earring or bead organizers.
 Rummaging through a messy drawer to find what you need wastes time.
 There are ways to organize (read “save time”) all over your home!

-When our house was on the market, we created a “hurry up, it’s go time” list of cleaning tasks to do immediately when we got the call the house was going to be shown.
-We would have never remembered half of the items without the list.
+When our house was for sale, we created a “go mode” list of cleaning tasks to do immediately when we got a call for a house showing.
+We would have never remembered half of the items without the list, and this meant the house would be spotless without worrying about forgetting something.
 Lists mean you don’t have to think about tasks – you just DO them.
 Brain freedom…and more time to CREATE!

 (Want to keep these helpful posts coming?
 Then check out my latest adult coloring book, “Ocean Rhythms”: full of ocean mandalas in my etsy shop.
 There are two coloring books to choose from, lots of hand painted decor, and so much more for your home!)